libra/website/docs/libra-protocol.md

 All of the data in the Libra Blockchain is stored in a single versioned database.
 The storage is used to persist agreed upon blocks of transactions and their execution results.
 The blockchain is represented as an ever-growing [Merkle tree of transactions](reference/glossary.md#merkle-trees).
 A “leaf” is appended to the tree for each transaction executed on the blockchain.

 * A proof is a way to verify the truth of data in the Libra Blockchain.
 * Every operation stored on the blockchain can be verified cryptographically, and the resultant proof will also prove that no data has been omitted.
-For example, if the client queried the latest n transactions from an account, the proof will verify that no transactions are omitted from the query response.
+For example, if the client queried the latest _n_ transactions from an account, the proof will verify that no transactions are omitted from the query response.

 In a blockchain, the client does not need to trust the entity from which it is receiving data.
 A client could query for the balance of an account, ask whether a specific transaction was processed, and so on.
-Like other Merkle trees, the ledger history can provide an O(log n) sized proof of a specific transaction object, where n is the total number of transactions processed.
+Like other Merkle trees, the ledger history can provide an O(log n)-sized proof of a specific transaction object, where _n_ is the total number of transactions processed.

 ## Validator Node (Validator)

 Clients of the Libra Blockchain create transactions and submit them to a validator node.
 A validator node runs a consensus protocol (together with other validator nodes), executes the transactions, and stores the transactions and the execution results in the the blockchain.
-Validator nodes decide which transactions will be added to the blockchain, and in which order.
+Validator nodes decide which transactions will be added to the blockchain and in which order.
 ![Figure 1.1 Logical components of a validator.](assets/illustrations/validator.svg)
 <small>Figure 1.2 Logical components of a validator.</small>